 When your IT systems run smoothly, you forget the work the IT team did to make that happen.
 Most people assume IT just works.
 They don’t think about why or how it works.

 Until something goes wrong, Then the IT team is very top of mind.
 Angry, frustrated, impatient people queue up at the IT helpdesk demanding their problem gets fixed right now.
+As we said, thankless.

 Thank you, IT